theogpt/theogpt.github.io/lives-of-alcyone/index.md

 In another temple there were many images which were set in niches in its back wall.
 The people wore a different dress from those in the former temple, and there were men who were distinctly priests, which was not the case in the other.
 The images sat crosslegged, and had not more than the natural number of arms.
 This was the old form of Jainism, presumably, and the images of Tirthankar.
 Some images were naked; others, which had a lose garment over them, were probably regarded as dressed, or perhaps a conventional symbol was intended.

 In another temple a long way to the north, there was already a lingam.
 Up there the trimurthy was fully recognised, though the names were not those used now.
 In one cave-temple there was a gigantic face carved out of the rock which was three faces in one though it was so arranged that only one face could be clearly seen at a time.
 There was a great temple in South India which also contained a Trimurti.
-We tried to discover the meaning of the name attached to it, to see what idea was connected with it in the mind of its priest, and we found that one priest thought of it as:"He whose life flows through all."
+We tried to discover the meaning of the name attached to it, to see what idea was connected with it in the mind of its priest, and we found that one priest thought of it as: "He whose life flows through all."

-While another had the idea that the three persons were:"He who opens the gates, He who guides the stream, and He who closed the gates."We saw no specimens here of the many-armed images which are so plentiful at the present time.
+While another had the idea that the three persons were: "He who opens the gates, He who guides the stream, and He who closed the gates."We saw no specimens here of the many-armed images which are so plentiful at the present time.

 The priest had strong ideas about a"Lake of Light,"which was also Death and Life and Love; all streams led into the Lake of Light, whence so ever they seem to begin.
 There were traces also of the theory that all we see is illusion but the only Reality is the Lake of Light."We live in the Lake of Light and donot know it.
 We think of ourselves separated, but we are each a drop in the lake."

-The priest seemed to be perpetually urging the people to get behind the illusion of, the senses, and to realise that That was the real Presence behind all and the separated forms were the separated drops:"When they fall in again they are all one,"they said,"and it is we ourselves who make all the sorrow and trouble."
+The priest seemed to be perpetually urging the people to get behind the illusion of, the senses, and to realise that That was the real Presence behind all and the separated forms were the separated drops: "When they fall in again they are all one,"they said,"and it is we ourselves who make all the sorrow and trouble."

-They had a prayer to the"

-Lords who Are the Lights, who consist of the Light”.
+They had a prayer to the "Lords who Are the Lights, who consist of the Light”.

-What is written above represents something of what was taught to the people, but in this small and strictly private family circle

-, mercury was willing to go, a little further, and expound the true meaning of the symbol, and give far more information about the lake of life and the Lords who are the light.
+What is written above represents something of what was taught to the people, but in this small and strictly private family circle, mercury was willing to go, a little further, and expound the true meaning of the symbol, and give far more information about the lake of life and the Lords who are the light.
 He told them of a great teacher, who might be invoked by certain prayers and ceremonies, whose blessing might be called down upon them if they asked for it earnestly and with pure heart.
 They invoked him at their meetings, and a response always came, and on two special occasions He even showed Himself.
 This Great One was He whom we know as the Mahaguru, and His special connection with this group was that He had, in a previous birth, founded their religion and arranged that He would, as the founder, respond to certain invocations made under proper conditions by it' s true adherents.
 He threw into the mind of mercury the solution of his problems and the answers to their questions on religious matters, and once or twice certain personal directions were given to them, though this was a rare occurrence.

 The priest Mercury had married Ulysses.
 The pleasant intercourse between the families and their study of the questions which so deeply interested them went on harmoniously for years, and the first break in the party occurred in the year 21423 BC, when Orion confessed her black magic to Mercury and Sirius, threw the magic emerald into the sea, and retired to an ascetic life, with a view of atoning for her deeds.
 She handed over her children to the care of a friend Helios, and four years later the latter married Albireo, a young brother of Alcyone.